agama-project/agama-project.github.io/docs/user/autoyast.md

 ### Bridge connections

+:::warning
-:::warning Bridge support is not implemented yet Although we have support at model level.
+Bridge support is not implemented yet although we have support at model level.
 :::

 The AutoYaST `bridge*` elements allow setting up a bridge.
 In Agama, those settings are placed under